joachimwestlund/RollWithIt/README.md

 # RollWithIt

-So this is a project for a course at contextual electronics.
+This is a project for a course at contextual electronics.